ProtonMail/proton-bridge/unreleased.md

 * GODT-898 Only set ContentID for inline attachments.
 * GODT-773 Replace `INTERNALDATE` older than birthday of RFC822 by birthday of RFC822 to not crash Apple Mail.
 * GODT-927 Avoid to call API with empty label name.
-* GODT-732 Fix usage of fontawesome
+* GODT-732 Fix usage of fontawesome.
 * GODT-915 Bump go-imap dependency and remove go-imap-specialuse dependency.
 * GODT-831 Cancel request of uploading attachment if reading/writing it fails.